d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ### Training and Prediction

-Training and prediction work in exactly the same manner as before.
-After training for one epoch, the perplexity and the output sentence will be like the following.
+Training and prediction work in exactly the same manner as in :numref:`sec_rnn_scratch`.
+After training,
+we print out the perplexity on the training set and the predicted sequence following the provided prefixes "time traveller" and "traveller", respectively.

 ```{.python .input}
 #@tab all